Sunwood-ai-labs/AMATERASU/docs/README.en.md

 3. Once the script runs successfully, a collaborator invitation will be sent to the specified user.

 Notes:
-- This script requires the GitHub token to have appropriate permissions (the `repo` scope).
+- This script requires the GitHub token to have the appropriate permissions (`repo` scope).
 - When used for an organization's repository, ensure that appropriate permissions are granted in the organization's settings.
-- For security, update the token regularly and grant only the minimum necessary permissions.
+- For security, update tokens regularly and grant only the minimum necessary permissions.
 - Never commit information including the `.env` file or tokens to a public repository.

 This feature simplifies the process of adding new contributors to the project.
 It allows for efficient team expansion while maintaining security.